Que Faire : 15 Incontournables Essentiels Paris 2026

 • Choose your base first in our where to stay in Paris guide so your activity list matches your hotel geography.

-Top 10 first-timer picks in Paris
+Top 10 Things to Do in Paris for First-Time Visitors

-Eiffel Tower classic first-trip payoff and a strong emotional anchor 2 to 3 hours yes you hate queues and do not care about the icon itself
+Eiffel Tower Classic first-trip payoff and a strong emotional anchor.
+2 to 3 hours Yes You hate queues and do not care about the icon itself.

 • One major museum or landmark that anchors the day.